 Fill a bucket with clear water.
-Rinse the mop if you’ve been using one, or get a clean one.
-Mop the floor a second time with the clear water to remove all cleaning residue.
+Rinse the mop if you’ve been using one, or use a clean one.
+Mop the floor a second time with clear water to remove all cleaning residue.

 Dry the floor immediately with a clean, dry towel.
 Drying by hand prevents streaks and collects any remaining dirt left on the floor.

-Sold mostly under the name Twenty Mule Team Borax, you’ll find this in the laundry aisle, often in supermarkets.
+Sold mostly under the name Twenty Mule Team Borax, you’ll find this in the laundry aisle, often in supermarkets, or online.

 If you would rather make up a much smaller batch of Painted Wood Floor Cleaner that you can mix in a 16-ounce spray bottle, I’ve done the math: